 6. Improve IBS Symptoms

-Peppermint oil taken internally in capsule form has been shown to be effective at naturally treating irritable bowel syndrome (IBS).
-Peppermint oil reduces spasms in the colon, relaxes the muscles of your intestines, and can help to reduce bloating and gassiness.
-(10)
+Peppermint oil capsules have been shown to be effective at naturally treating irritable bowel syndrome (IBS).
+Peppermint oil for IBS reduces spasms in the colon, relaxes the muscles of your intestines, and can help to reduce bloating and gassiness.

 To help relieve IBS symptoms, try taking 1–2 drops of peppermint oil internally with a glass of water or adding it to a capsule before meals.
 You can also apply 2–3 drops topically to your abdomen.